NinjaSciurus/L13_PC_Print_App/README.md

 ## Features

-- **Live preview** — WYSIWYG, showing the label as it prints (held with the edge that exits first on the right).
+- **Live preview**: WYSIWYG, showing the label as it prints (held with the edge that exits first on the right).
-- **Auto‑fit typography** — largest font that fits, never below 12 px; text that won't fit on one line wraps to two.
+- **Auto‑fit typography**:  largest font that fits, never below 12 px; text that won't fit on one line wraps to two.
-- **Centering** — horizontal and vertical, on the printable label body.
+- **Centering**:  horizontal and vertical, on the printable label body.
-- **Border test** — draw a rectangle around the whole printable area to check edge coverage.
+- **Border test**:  draw a rectangle around the whole printable area to check edge coverage.
-- **Image / logo mode** — scaled, centered and thresholded to 1‑bit.
+- **Image / logo mode**:  scaled, centered and thresholded to 1‑bit.
-- **Background printing** — responsive UI with a progress bar and cancel.
+- **Background printing**:  responsive UI with a progress bar and cancel.
-- **Printer info** — model, firmware, serial, battery and status.
+- **Printer info**:  model, firmware, serial, battery and status.

 ## Download

-Grab the latest build from the [**Releases**](../../releases/latest) page — unzip and run `L13Printer.exe`.
+Grab the latest build from the [**Releases**](../../releases/latest) page, unzip and run `L13Printer.exe`.
 It's self-contained, so **no .NET install is required**.

 > On first launch, Windows SmartScreen may warn about an "unknown publisher"